 Best free from biscuit brands

 - Nairns – They do a range of biscuits from fruity to chocolate flavour.
-I’ve always been OK with these.
+I’ve always been OK with these and my favourite are the Syrop oat biscuits.
 Most are wheat free and nut free but some have soya, and may contain dairy warnings as they do produce some savoury biscuits with milk as in ingredient.
 They also have some confusing labelling. e.g. ‘Both our recipe and factory are nut free.
 We cannot guarantee that our ingredients are nut free.
 Manufactured on equipment that handles milk.‘ So is it nut free? or just sort of nut free?
 Messaging like this is very confusing.
 I will confess that I have eaten these biscuits for years and had not issues with them.
 I would urge caution with the chocolate flavour ones as I think there may be milk traces in this one.

 - Angelic Free From – The best luxury cookies in various delicious flavours including Ginger Choc Chip and Chocolate Chip and Double Choc chip.
 They are all Top 14 Allergen Safe and have horrible may contains.
 These are almost too good and I wolf them down in no time Free delivery on orders over £20.